FreshSupaSulley/Auto-2FA/README.md

 # Auto 2FA
 Login through Duo Mobile in your browser.

 The Duo Mobile app can be a nuisance; you might've lost your phone or maybe you're prone to getting distracted by Instagram.
-Now you can login with just a click.
+Now you can login with just a click ([or hands-free!](#login-clicks)).

 Auto 2FA is currently on [Chrome, Edge](https://chromewebstore.google.com/detail/auto-2fa/bnfooenhhgcnhdkdjelgmmkpaemlnoek), and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/auto-2fa/).
 Safari was considered, but there's no way I'm paying $100/yr to be an Apple Developer.
-Outdated Safari source is available on this page if you would like to build it yourself, but it won't be on the App Store unless someone with a developer membership wants to publish it.
-If you'd like to see Auto 2FA added to another browser, open an issue.
+Outdated Safari source is available on this page if you would like to build it yourself, but it won't be on the App Store unless someone with a developer membership wants to publish it for the community.
+If you'd like to see this project ported to another browser, open an issue.

 Disclaimer
 ----------
 This is an independent project and is not recognized, endorsed, or affiliated with Duo Mobile or Cisco Technology.
 All product names, logos, and brands are property of their respective owners.
-This project was named from DuOSU to Duochrome, and now to Auto 2FA in an effort to combat trademark violations.

 How it Works
 ------------
 Auto 2FA utilizes the knowledge gained from reverse engineering the official phone app (checkout [this repo](https://github.com/revalo/duo-bypass)).
 Turns out it's a simple process:

+1. Activation
-1. Activate Auto 2FA as a new Duo Mobile device.
+> Auto 2FA as a new Duo Mobile device.
 Auto 2FA will communicate with Duo's API activation endpoint and register itself as your new iOS / Android tablet.
 "Device information" is created during this, and it's synced to your browser account if your settings allow it (see [Privacy](#privacy)).
+2. Approving transactions
-2. Approve transactions.
-A transaction, or a push request, represents a login attempt.
+> A transaction, or a push request, represents a login attempt.
 When clicked, Auto 2FA approves a single transaction without asking you for approval for a seamless login (see [Login Clicks](#login-clicks)).
 If there are multiple push requests, you'll compare their details to weed out old or malicious ones.

-Auto 2FA can only approve push requests sent to the device it created during activation, meaning it can't approve a push request sent to the user's phone.
-This is not my decision, this is Duo's security.
-With this in mind, don't make Auto 2FA your only device capable of logging you in.
-It should be used as another option, not as the only option.

 Security
 --------